"1 out of every 3 people suffers from obesity!"

 Comorbidities

 Obesity, which affects human health, can be treated and deaths from the diseases it causes can be prevented.
 The comorbidity of obesity include hypertension, type 2 diabetes, hyperlipidemia, non-alcoholic fatty liver disease, gastro-esophageal reflux disease, polycystic ovary syndrome, cerebrovascular disease, cardiovascular diseases, biliary tract disease, cancer types, infertility, sleep apnea syndrome, osteoarthritis, psychiatric disorders and various similar diseases.
 Obesity is a multifactorial, chronic and recurrent disease, which is seen in every country and age group in the world, regardless of gender, and constitutes a serious public health problem by leading to other chronic diseases.
-Providing permanent changes in the lifestyle of an inpidual with obesity with weight loss and achieving health gains is essential in the prevention and treatment of these diseases.
+Providing permanent changes in the lifestyle of an individual with obesity with weight loss and achieving health gains is essential in the prevention and treatment of these diseases.

 Role of the dietitian